OUCompilers/cs4100-sp21/doc/ir.md

 # Grumpy Intermediate Representation

 The Grumpy compiler desugars Grumpy source code to GrumpyIR, a smaller language that's simpler to optimize and compile.
-In this chapter, we present GrumpyIR's syntax and semantics, along with a few example programs that illustrate features of the language.
+In this chapter, we present GrumpyIR's syntax, along with a few example programs that illustrate features of the language.

 ## Syntax